ChromaLuxe HD Dye Sublimation Metal Prints

 The resulting vibrancy and three-dimensional quality of one of my Limited Edition pieces using ChromaLuxe HD technology offers deep contrasts, rich color and beautiful detail without sacrificing durability.
 When first time viewers witness the quality of this product they often remark that it appears to be "printed on glass" or that it looks wet due to the striking detail, rich contrast and outstanding glossiness of the piece.

 While most pieces look amazing produced with ChromaLuxe or Lumachrome HD technologies, there are drawbacks to ChromaLuxe prints that should be considered.
-The most important of these is that the color green does not translate well and in some cases I will not produced a certain piece using this medium for this reason.
+The most important of these is that the color green does not translate well and in some cases I will not produce a certain piece using this medium for this reason.
 Other considerations you should make include the possibility of chipping and in some cases slight imperfections in the surface of the substrate.